cesarsaez/ansible-role-vault/README.md

 * Enviroment variables
 * Start Vault service

-TODO:
+## Support playbook initialize_join.yml

 * Vault cluster init
 * Vault cluster unseal
-* Join nodes to RAFT cluster  https://learn.hashicorp.com/vault/operations/raft-storage#create-an-ha-cluster
+* Join nodes to RAFT cluster

-* Authentication backends
+**Assumptions:** The threshold value to unseal the cluster is 2 keys in order to ease the process.

+### Know issues

+Its know that sometimes, depending on the size of the **key_shares_number** variable and the randomization to get them, its possible that the Unseal process fails becasue both random unseal keys are the same.

-NEXT ITERATION:
+## NEXT ITERATION:

 * auto-unseal with azure key vault
 * init with PGP